jianlins/SmartAnno/README.md

 main.workflow.steps
 ```

-## A glimp of interface embedded in notebook
+## A glimp of the annotation interface embedded in notebook
 ![annotation gif](https://jianlins.github.io/SmartAnno/img/Peek%202020-06-20%2014-48.gif)

 A Colab Notebook Demo is here: